 Julie E. Cohen, CONFIGURING THE NETWORKED SELF: LAW, CODE, AND THE PLAY OF EVERYDAY PRACTICE (New Haven, Conn.: Yale University Press 2012)

 Scholarly Commons Citation

 Cohen, Julie E., "Configuring the Networked Self: Law, Code, and the Play of Everyday Practice" (2012).
 Georgetown Law Faculty Publications and Other Works.
-Paper 804.
+804.